Our Success Rates

 “The birth of a healthy baby is the only successful outcome”

-The graph above shows LGBT Fertility live birth rates for 2006-2013.
+The graph above shows LGBT Fertility (a division of Fertility Specialists of Texas) live birth rates versus National Average for 2016.
 The data we report is live births (birth of one or more infants), plus clinical pregnancy rate, (cardiac activity on a sonogram or positive pregnancy test).
 We understand that what patients are most interested in is taking home a healthy baby.
 The Live Birth Rate per Transfer is the birth of one or more live babies as a result of an embryo transfer.
 This important piece of data offers insight into the probability of conceiving a child after a patient goes through egg retrieval and an embryo transfer.

 At LGBT Fertility, we do not believe in eliminating any patients who have a “low chance” of becoming pregnant in order to prevent our statistical success rates becoming lower.
 Our priority is the health and welfare of our patients and not just in improving our statistics.
 We work with each of our patients to establish the best course of treatment.
 If you wish to first try a specific treatment option, understanding that there is a limited chance of success, we value that decision unless it is medically unsafe or inappropriate.
 For example, some patients might want to attempt an IUI before an IVF, or try to use their own eggs before moving to donor eggs.